kevL/yata/ReadMe.txt

 it's suggested that you close the file in Yata and try to fix it in a text-editor (or a different 2da-editor).

-Further, the only way to edit the ID col is with 2da Ops "order row ids".
+Further, the only way to edit the ID-col is with 2da Ops->Order row ids.
 And if you've chosen to Freeze the 1st or 2nd col, those cells can't be edited (or searched) until Freeze is turned back off.